zrajna/indexed_gzip/README.md

 As of March 2016, `indexed_gzip` is still under development, and is not ready for use.
-The [zran](zran.c) module is reasonably tidy and well documented, but the [indexed_gzip](indexed_gzip.c) python extension is minimal, and needs a lot of work before I would be happy for it to be used in anger.
+The [zran](zran.c) module is reasonably tidy and well documented, but needs testing.
+The [indexed_gzip](indexed_gzip.c) python extension is minimal, and needs a lot of work before I would be happy for it to be used in anger.

 With these warning out of the way, you can use `indexed_gzip` in a Python 3